Frizlab/BMO/Readme.md

 ![CoreData Model](https://github.com/happn-app/BMO/blob/master/docs/images/CoreDataModelExample1.png)

 ### The BMO Bridge
-A bridge is an entity (class, struct, whatever) that implements the Bridge protocol.
+A bridge is an entity (class, struct, whatever) that implements the `BridgeProtocol` protocol.
 It is the interface between your local Core Data database and your API.
 This is the most important thing you have to provide to BMO.